-The scheme is located wholly within Cairngorms National Park.
-There will be a shortterm impact on the landscape character and visual amenity of the site as a result of the presence of construction plant, vehicles, and TM.
-However, people, ancillary plant, vehicles, NRMM and materials will be restricted to areas of made/engineered ground on the A9 and the works will be undertaken over 6 nights on a rolling programme.
-As such, the visual impact of the resurfacing works will be somewhat reduced and there will be no residual impacts i.e. when complete, the visual appearance will remain largely unaffected, with a renewed road surface being the only discernible change.
+The overlapping schemes are located wholly within LLTNP.
+The works will create a short-term impact on the landscape character and visual amenity during the construction period as a result of the presence of construction plant, vehicles, and

+TM.
+However, people, ancillary plant, vehicles, NRMM and materials will be restricted to areas of made/engineered ground on the A85.

+The resurfacing works will be undertaken at night time on a rolling programme and, therefore, the visual impact of the resurfacing works will be somewhat reduced.
+Following the works no residual impacts are expected, the visual appearance will remain largely unaffected, with a renewed road surface being the only discernible change.

+The embankment works will be undertaken during the day time and there is potential for some minor vegetation clearance associated with the verge works.
+However, these works are of a highly localised scale, restricted to the A85 trunk road boundary and will be limited to the minimum area and amount required for the construction of the concrete beam.
+Although the works require construction of a concrete beam within the A85 WB verge and minor reduction of the verge height and potential of vegetation management, the verge will be top soiled and grass seeded creating no significant visual changes following the completion of the works (i.e. when complete, the visual appearance will remain largely unaffected with minor reduction of the verge height and potential for vegetation cut back being the only discernible changes).

-To mitigate impacts as much as possible, the following measures will be put in place during works:
+In addition, the following mitigation measures will be in place during works:

-- The Cairngorms National Park Authority (CNPA) will be notified of the works and any additional mitigation measures, if received, will be adhered to. - Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - Works will avoid encroaching on land and areas where work is not required or not permitted.
+- LLTNP will be notified of the works and any additional mitigation measures, if received, will be adhered to. - Vegetation clearance and verge excavations will be limited to the amount necessary to complete the embankment stabilisation works. - Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - Works will avoid encroaching on land and areas where work is not required or not permitted.
 This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape will be reinstated as much as is practicable. - The site will be left clean and tidy following construction.